TheAssassin/galaxy-calculator/README.md

 If the badges are Green, you should be able to download the apps, if they are not, it might be that I am working on it, but it only takes a few minutes to update.

 This project is in work, so files might break, but source code should run if compiled on any machine.
+The Qt Installer Framework is working for Linux and Windows, but the AppImage in Linux is broken, and the Windows Installer will not download.

 Unix: [![Travis Build Status](https://travis-ci.org/Light-Wizzard/galaxy-calculator.svg?branch=master)](https://travis-ci.org/Light-Wizzard/galaxy-calculator)
 Windows: [![Appveyor Build Status](https://ci.appveyor.com/api/projects/status/j7htumuwfx31elf6?svg=true)](https://ci.appveyor.com/project/Light-Wizzard/galaxy-calculator)